CRC is not a crisis resource - if you are in crisis, please call 988 or 911.

 CRC Workforce Program

 CRC’s Workforce Program offers coaching and community support to those living with mental health challenges as they find their next career steps and pursue their life goals.
-Any individual living in recovery from mental health challenges who is facing the prospect of re-entering the workforce, changing job or careers, or seeking to carve a new path for themselves.
-Eligibility for services is determined through an intake with our staff and is based on identification as a peer in the mental health community, residency in Massachusetts, age (over 18), and ability to engage in a collaborative process.
+Any individual living in a sufficiently advanced state of recovery from mental health challenges and facing the prospect of re-entering the workforce, changing job or careers, or seeking to carve a new path for themselves may benefit from services.

 Workforce Program Services